chilingirov/feed-reader/README.md

 ## How to run

-1. Download the zip file in a folder in your computer.
+1. Download the zip file in a folder on your computer.
 2. Extract the files in the folder
 3. Open index.html in your browser